 \subsection{Nonlinear evolution of plasma instabilities}

 In \Sec{sec:Weibel}, we demonstrated that the highly anisotropic state of the Glasma is unstable with respect to small quantum fluctuations.
-In the language of \Eqs{eq:linRho} and \Eq{eq:linF}, these correspond to the quasi-exponential growth of the statistical function, \cite{Romatschke:2005pm,Romatschke:2006nk,Fukushima:2011nq,Berges:2014yta,Fukushima:2007ja}
+In the language of \Eq{eq:linF}, these correspond to the quasi-exponential growth of the statistical function, \cite{Romatschke:2005pm,Romatschke:2006nk,Fukushima:2011nq,Berges:2014yta,Fukushima:2007ja}

-where recall $g^2 \mu\propto Q_S $ and $\Gamma(\nu)$ is a function of order unity at equal times for characteristic modes $\nu$ that are Fourier coefficients with respect to the relative rapidity\footnote{Here $\nu$ is equivalent to the momentum $p^\eta$ in the $(\tau,\eta)$ coordinate system.}
+where we recall that $g^2 \mu\propto Q_S $ and $\Gamma(\nu)$ is a function of the order of unity for characteristic modes $\nu$ that are Fourier coefficients with respect to the relative rapidity\footnote{Here $\nu$ is equivalent to the momentum $p^\eta$ in the $(\tau,\eta)$ coordinate system.}